 Equipment: Yoga mat

 It's hard to keep cardio interesting.
 HIIT is a great way to mix up the monotony of traditional cardio, but intervals can get repetitive, too.
-This isn’t a true interval workout — instead, it goes through a variety of exercises and has regular rest breaks.
+In this workout, you work hard for 50 seconds and rest for 10 seconds to keep your heart rate elevated.
 You can do this without any equipment, but there are enough floor movements that it's a good idea to grab an exercise mat.
 This full-body workout isn’t narrated; there are visual cues (timer, exercise names) and audio cues (countdown).
-You'll need to be able to see the screen so you know what's coming up, especially since it's not a classic interval workout.
+You'll need to be able to see the screen so you know what's coming up.

 6. Strong Nation 30-minute class